djpadbit/zork/README.md

 ```
 # DUNGEON (Zork I)

-This fork is a port to the casio FX range of caculators, it currently only supports the SH4 version of the calculators.
+This fork is a port to the casio FX range of calculators, it currently only supports the SH4 version of the calculators.
 Why did i do this ? idk cuz i had nothing else better to do.
-The code is really messy tbh but hey i did it in like 2 days so it's not that bad.
+The code is really messy but hey i did it in like 2 days so it's not that bad.
-You can use F1 to toggle lowercase and uppercase
+You can use F1 to toggle lowercase and uppercase otherwise it's just zork oh and yea you do need the dtextx.dat on the calculator aswell otherwise it won't work.
+You can't save yet (i think) but i'll fix that later right now it's 5am and i want to go to sleep.

 Public Domain source code to the original DUNGEON game (Zork I).
 Released to the PD by Infocom.
 Includes
 source files, headers, and information.